 Teens and adults living in Newington who sign up for a new library card during the month of September will receive a small goody bag.
 Come to the Circulation Desk today to get your library card and free gift.
 (New registrants only).

 Any Newington resident may apply for a free library card by filling out a Registration Form (PDF) and showing proof of residency.
 A Registration Form (PDF) may be obtained in person at the library or they may be printed out and completed prior to being brought into the library.
 Any fines due on an expired registration record must be paid before a new card can be issued.
 Students who are in Grade 9 and above can complete their own registration.
 Children must have parent’s signature.

-Proof of Residency
+Eligibility and Proof of Residency

 In Newington, your card may be used to borrow material or place a hold.
 You may also use your Newington library card in any public library in Connecticut under the state-funded Connecticard program.

 You are responsible for all items checked out on your card.
 If you lose your card, please notify the library.
-Library staff my not give information about your borrowing record to anyone other than you.
+Library staff may not give information about your borrowing record to anyone other than you.
 Library users’ borrowing records are confidential and excluded from the Connecticut Freedom of Information Act.